sidakram/bippy/README.md

 you can learn more about bippy by [reading the source code](https://github.com/aidenybai/bippy/blob/main/src/index.ts).

+looking for a more robust version of our mini react-scan? try out [react-scan](https://github.com/aidenybai/react-scan).

 ## misc

 the original bippy character is owned and created by [@dairyfreerice](https://www.instagram.com/dairyfreerice). this project is not related to the bippy brand, i just think the character is cute